reiver/go-jsonld/README.md

 Package **jsonld** provides JSON-LD encoders and decoders, for the Go programming language.

+And in particular, handles the way the Fediverse, ActivityPub, and ActivityStreams uses JSON-LD.

 ## Documention

 Online documentation, which includes examples, can be found at: http://godoc.org/github.com/reiver/go-jsonld